Michael-Wigham/Michael-Wigham/README.md

 ### Hi 👋

-I am Michael

-I love programming and am curently learning more about C++.

 "We can only know that we know nothing.
 And that is the highest degree of human wisdom" -- Leo Tolstoy, War and Peace

 <!--